microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_BasicSetup.md

 The following assumes you are starting out with a fresh new scene.
 Alternatively, you can check out our already configured [MRTK eye tracking examples](EyeTracking_ExamplesOverview.md) with tons of great examples that you can directly build on.

 ### Eye tracking requirements
-For eye tracking to work correctly, the following requirements must be met:
+For eye tracking to work correctly, the following requirements must be met.
+If you are new to eye tracking on HoloLens 2 and to how eye tracking is set up in MRTK, don't worry!
+We will go into detail on how to address each of them further below.

 1. An _'Eye Gaze Data Provider'_ must be added to the input system.
 This provides eye tracking data from the platform.
-2. The GazeProvider must have its "Use Eye Tracking" property set to true.
+2. The GazeProvider must have its _'Use Eye Tracking'_ property set to true.
 Note that true is the default value (so no special action is required unless you have actively unchecked this property.)
-3. The _'Gaze Input'_ capability must be enabled in the application manifest. **Currently this is only available in Visual Studio.**
+3. The _'GazeInput'_ capability must be enabled in the application manifest. **Currently this is only available in Visual Studio.**
-4. The HoloLens **must** be calibrated for the current user under system settings.
+4. The HoloLens **must** be eye calibrated for the current user.
+Check out our [sample for detecting whether a user is eye calibrated or not](EyeTracking_IsUserCalibrated.md).

 **IMPORTANT:** If any of the above requirements are not met, the application will automatically fall back to head-based gaze tracking.